 - 6. Most of the country is still untouched by widespread tourism.

-- 7. Sri Lanka is a well cheap backpacking destination
+- 7. Sri Lanka can be a cheap backpacking destination

 - 8. Delicious food is available everywhere on the tropical island